Brand Aid & Nepal Earthquake Recovery Appeal

 Joe Komodo says… “Sometimes you need a bunch of fashion designers to get the job done!"

-Joe Komodo distributing aid packs donated from our fabric suppliers in Nuwakot
+Photo: Aid packages ready for distribution, Kathmandu 2015 / Joe Komodo distributing aid packs donated by our fabric supplier.